Chaitu-15/DSA/README.md

 # DSA
-Dedicated repository to contribute my leetcode progress
+Dedicated repository to contribute my leetcode progress to be daily commited without fail consistently